ScottLogic/blog/_posts/2024-04-03-will-it-automate-accessibility-testing.md

 I'm sure we've all been there, you've completed all your features, testers and product owners have signed them off, all critical bugs are resolved and you're ready for production.
 You've even passed PEN testing!
 There's just one last hurdle you've got to overcome: accessibility testing.
 It should be fine, right?
 You added alt text to your images and linked your labels with your inputs, you've got it covered... and then the report comes back.

-"Colour contrast isn't enough"?
+"Colour contrast isn't enough"

-"Can't submit form with keyboard"?
+"Can't submit form with keyboard"

-"Alerts not read out with screen reader"?
+"Alerts not read out with screen reader"

 And they've only tested half the pages!